Corbicula fluminea: Overview

 Corbicula have had global success as an aquatic invasive species, having been introduced to a novel range including South America, North America and Europe.
 Human industrial activity, such as transport of larvae via ballast water in container ships, has been noted in the literature as a chief invasion vector.
 A market exists for Asian clams for human consumption in Japan, China, and other countries in the region.
 According to the United States Geological Survey, C. fluminea is likely to continue to expand its North American range until it reaches the maximum extent of its low temperature tolerance.
-The periostracum of the shell is normally yellow-green, with concentric growth rings of the prismatic layer visible through the proteinous outer layer.
+The periostracum of the shell is normally yellow-green, brown, or black with concentric growth rings of the prismatic layer visible through the proteinous outer layer.
 The periostracum can flake, allowing the white prismatic layer to show through.
 The shells exhibit a light purple nacre on the inside.

+As a filter feeder, Corbicula strains suspended contents of nearby water and absorbing material to feed itself.
+Large quantities of toxins are absorbed in their gut, accumulating high concentrations of toxins.
+The clams excrete large quantities of inorganic chemicals, such as nitrogen and phosphorus, after feeding off sediment.
+Despite edibility of Corbicula in native countries, Coribicula sourced from New Zealand's Waikato River is considered not safe to eat, as caused by pollution in the river.

+Corbicula is a successful breeder in the rivers and lakes of many countries in the world, breeding densely in localized water, and transported elsewhere via water currents or by the movement of humans and their waterborne apparatus.
+This allows them to outcompete against native invertebrates, including mollusks such as mussels, for phytoplankton as food.
+Corbicula has shown to interfere with water-based infrastructure created by humans, such as water treatment and hydroelectric dams, by clogging them up.